marian13/static_content/convenient_service/presentations/all_in_one/slides/convenient_service/4/unification.md

 ---

-Not successful step results are bubbled to the top
+NOT successful step results are bubbled to the top

 <div class="image">
   <img src="slides/convenient_service/4/unification/not_successful_step_result_bubbling.png">